Aleksandr Arosev

-Aleksander Yakovlevich Arosev (Russian: Алекса́ндр Я́ковлевич Аро́сев; 25 May (6 June) 1890, Kazan – 10 February 1938, Moscow) was a Russian revolutionary, Soviet diplomat and writer.
+Aleksander Yakovlevich Arosev (Russian: Алекса́ндр Я́ковлевич Аро́сев; 6 June [O.S.
+25 June] 1890 – 10 February 1938) was a Russian revolutionary, Soviet diplomat and writer.

 Biography

+Revolutionary career

 Arosev was born in to the family of a tailor.
 His mother was the daughter of the Narodnaya Volya member August Johann Goldschmidt (of German Baltic descent); his father was the son of former serfs.

 In 1905 he joined the Party of Socialist Revolutionaries and participated in the 1905 Revolution.
 In 1907, under the influence of his old friend Vyacheslav Skryabin (later Vyacheslav Molotov), he joined the Bolshevik faction of the Russian Social Democratic Labour Party.

 After he joined the Bolsheviks, Arosev was repeatedly arrested until he fled abroad in 1909.
 He then studied at the Faculty of Philosophy in the University of Liège.
 In 1911 he met Maxim Gorky in Capri and later returned to Moscow and was again arrested.
 He served his sentence and was mobilised in the Imperial Russian Army in 1916 as a warrant officer until and served there until the February Revolution.

 During the October Revolution he was a member of the Moscow Military Revolutionary Committee and commanded Bolshevik detachments.
 It was on his order that shelling was fired at the Kremlin, which was in the hands of the Cadets.
 In 1918, he became Commissar of Glavvozdukhflot.
 On September 18 of the same year, in Spassk, Kazan Provence, his mother, Maria Avgustovna Vertynskaya, who was a Socialist-Revolutionary, was shot by the White Czechoslovak Corps.
 In 1919, he was the commissar of the headquarters of the 10th Army of the Southern Front.

+Soviet official and diplomat

 In 1920 he was appointed the Chairman of the Supreme Revolutionary Tribunal of Ukraine.
 From 1921 he worked as deputy director at the Institute for the History of the Party and the October Revolution, which in 1924 was renamed the Lenin Institute.
 Until 1927, Arosev was also active in the Soviet state security forces of the Cheka and the OGPU.

 In 1927 Arosev was the Soviet ambassador to Lithuania, from 1929 to 1933, the plenipotentiary ambassador in Czechoslovakia, then he worked in the Soviet embassy in France.
 From 1934 to 1937, Arosev was the Chairman of the Society of Cultural Relations with Foreign Countries (VOKS).
 He was a Delegate of the 1st All-Union Congress of Writers.
 In 1935 he acted as an interpreter at a meeting between Romain Rolland and Joseph Stalin during a visit to the USSR by the writer.
 Arosev was a resident of the famous apartment complex House on the Embankment.